ChaitanyaPShetty/Customer-Churn/README.md

 ## Project Overview

-This project focuses on developing and training Machine Learning models to predict customer churn.
-By analyzing customer data, we aim to identify patterns that indicate a customer's likelihood of leaving the service.
-This information can then be used to implement proactive retention strategies.
+This project aims to predict customer churn in the telecommunication industry using machine learning models.
+By analyzing customer data, the goal is to identify at-risk customers and provide insights to improve retention strategies.This project aims to predict customer churn in the telecommunication industry using machine learning models.
+By analyzing customer data, the goal is to identify at-risk customers and provide insights to improve retention strategies.

 ## Key Objectives